-All six commercial Trepang Fishery licences are owned by a single entity.
+All six Trepang Fishery licences are owned by a single entity.
 Sea Cucumbers are not targeted by other fishing parties and so management arrangements for the fishery are negotiated with the single licensee.
-There was no fishing activity in this fishery in 2014.
+Four of the six commercial licences were active in 2015.